 Royce’s body could not be recovered until the end of May 1942.
 The Japanese refused to allow the Australians the opportunity to recover their dead.
 Many more bodies were recovered months later towards the end of 1942.
 Some bodies were never recovered.

 Royce has a memorial grave at Kranji War Cemetery, Singapore.

 Enlisted AIF Nov 1940 later joined 2/4th MGB’s ‘A’ Coy HQ.
 He was appointed CO of ‘A’ Coy at Singapore following Major Saggers taking command of Special Reserve Battalion.

-Thomas left Singapore with the first work party – ‘A’ Force Burma, Green Force No. 3 Btn to the Burma end of the railway.
+Thomas left Singapore with the first work party – ‘A’ Force Burma, Green Force No. 3 Btn. to the Burma end of the railway.
 He was recovered from Nacompaton Camp, Thailand.
-From Bangkok he flew to Rangoon sailed to Singapore ‘Highland Brigade’ before flying to Darwin.
+From Bangkok he flew to Rangoon sailed to Singapore ‘Highland Brigade’ flying to Darwin.

 The following 49th Annual Report of Scotch College was printed in the West Australian Newspaper.
 (Compiled by Principal P.C.
 Anderson)

 Included in this 1946 Annual Report was mentioned former student Ken Anketell – son of 2/4th Commanding Officer Lt.-Col Michael Joseph Anketell who DOW Singapore 16 Feb 1942 aged 51 years.